 Estimated percentage of time saved per person during deployment

-GFP Response partnered with a large, multi-faceted insurance company to create a temporary base camp to support the mobilization of their CAT team.
-Within 72 hours of initial contact, GFP Response had secured a strategic location and deployed a fully-functional mobile base camp consisting of showers, laundry, housing, office space, communication, security, portable toilets, potable water, gray water removal and ancillary infrastructure.
+We partnered with a large, multi-faceted insurance company to create a temporary base camp to support the mobilization of their CAT team.
+Within 72 hours of initial contact, our team had secured a strategic location and deployed a fully-functional mobile base camp consisting of showers, laundry, housing, office space, communication, security, portable toilets, potable water, gray water removal and ancillary infrastructure.
 The base camp was in close proximity to their customers, alleviated stress on the region’s already thin infrastructure and minimized the overall cost to support the claims process.